Damaliscus pygargus phillipsi

 These antelope get their name from the word ‘bles’ which in African means ‘blaze’ and refers to the very broad white stripe down the face.
 Both males and females have horns which can be up to 38 centimetres long.

 Belfast Zoo was the first zoo in Ireland to breed blesbok.
+We are home to five blesboks after our latest arrival, Betty Bantu, in 2018.

 Grasslands and savannah